-Keirsey-Bates Temperment Scorer
+Keirsey-Bates Temperament Scorer

-The Keirsey-Bates Temperment Survey is a personality inventory instrument.
+The Keirsey-Bates Temperament Survey is a personality inventory instrument.
 To get an idea of what it is like, you may want to complete the online Keirsey-Bates Temperament Scorer.
 Plan to take about 20 minutes.
 When you finish the survey, you will be shown a results page with an interpretation of your temperament.

 OVERVIEW

-You are to write a program that will assist in analyzing responses to the 70 question Keirsey-Bates Temperment Survey.
+You are to write a program that will assist in analyzing responses to the 70 question Keirsey-Bates Temperament Survey.
 It scores the responses and produces a personality "type" according to the scoring formula in the Keirsey-Bates textbook.

-INPUT
+INPUT via parameter

 A 70 character string representing a response to each item in the survey instrument.
 Each character is 'A' or 'B', a response to one of the survey questions.
 Note: it's assumed that the responses are in the same order as the 70 questions on the survey.